kupferlauncher/kupfer/Documentation/Manual.rst

 * Python code should be clear
 * Kupfer is a simple project.
 Do simple first. [#simple]_

-Python's general style guideline is called `PEP 8`_, and all Python programmers should read it.
+Python's general style guideline is called `PEP 8`_, and you should programmers should read it.
 The advice given there is very useful when coding for Kupfer.